mrdixitjain/tic-tac-toe/README.md

 # tic-tac-toe

-download this file on your system
+download these files on your system.

-to run this, you need to install npm on your system
+to run this, you need to install npm on your system.

 after that, use : npm start command to run this.